Midtown District Characteristics

-For well over a decade, Midtown has sustained a phenomenal build-out into a high-density, 24-hour urban district characterized by high-rise residential buildings, office towers and hotels with street front retail and restaurants.
-Yet, even with this rapid pace of growth, almost 20% of the land in Midtown remains under-utilized and ripe for redevelopment.
+For well over a decade, Midtown has sustained a phenomenal build-out into a vibrant, walkable, urban district characterized by high-rise residential buildings, office towers and hotels with street front retail and restaurants.
+Yet, even with this rapid pace of growth, 25% of the land in Midtown remains under-utilized and ripe for redevelopment.

 The Blueprint master plan, spearheaded by the Midtown Alliance, provides the framework to attract new mixed-use development.
 It was the impetus behind the single largest rezoning legislation in City of Atlanta history.
 Midtown Alliance staff assists the development community in the design of high-quality projects consistent with the goals of the Blueprint and guides developers through the City’s zoning and permitting process.
 Our wide array of development resources including economic data, maps, demographics, development trends, zoning consultation, design guidelines and other information aids in this effort.